 Global Capitalism: Its Fall and Rise in the Twentieth Century.
 Jeffry A. Frieden - History of globalization.
 Globalization is a choice, not a fact.
 It is a result of policy decisions and the politics that shape them.
 Jeffry A. Frieden's insightful history explores the golden age of globalization, its swift collapse in the crises of 1914-45, the divisions of the Cold War world, and the turn again toward global integration at the end of the century.

 Cities in Transition : Globalization, Political Change and Urban Development.
 Rita

 Even in the era of globalization developments appearing in cities are not subject to almost unconditional global forces.
 Universal forces are decisive eventualities in the process of urban restructuring.
 Developments and particularities within a city strongly influence the course of events and the extent to which negative characteristics of globalization might occur.
 Local forces may influence the perceived unstoppable process of globalization, leading to considerable qualitative and quantitative differences in the urban development processes of the globalization era.

 Dialogue and Difference: Feminisms Challenge Globalization - Edited by Marguerite Waller and Sylvia Marcos - Contemporary feminists face the labor of moving beyond the dominant paradigms of knowledge and communication that drive corporate globalization.
 Dialogue and Difference is an essential collection for those interested in globalization, development, gender studies, and activism.

 How "American" Is Globalization?
-Book by William H. Marling
+William H. Marling

 Critics point to the uneven popularity of McDonalds as a prime example of globalization and supposed American hegemony in the world.
 Marling argues that globalization can actually accentuate local cultures, which often put their own imprint on what they import.